cybnity/foundation/implementations-line/cockpit-foundations/actions-scheduling/README.md

 ## REACTIVE WEB FRONTEND UI SERVER

 ### Start of deployable elements
+- Infrastructure servers: the start of infrastructures services (e.g Redis server, Single-Sign-On server) are __required before to execute the start of UI layer's systems__.
+- Frontend web app: read instructions allowing to manage the execution of the Node.js frontend into the sub-project [README.md file](acsc-ui-modules/acsc-frontend/README.md).

 # INTEGRATION TEST PROTOCOL
 ## TEST OF BACKEND (static contents)